kayiganwa04/task-management-app/README.md

 ## Deployment

-Notes for deployment, or brief about the pipeline configurations

-URL of the existing environments
+this application is deployed on netlify, it's automated when never new changes are pushed the main

-### Stack
+### Stack && Language

-What main libraries are used, with a link to the documentation?
-(I'm not talking about all the dependencies, but I am talking about the most important 3rd parties)
+These are the main stack and languages used

 - Tailwind
-- Form Validation
-- Router
+- next js
-- Toasts and warnings
+- typescript

-### File Structure
+- react toastify

 ### IU Components